Yuanyun-Yong/Help-Green-Our-Uni/README.md

 Gameplay:
 - Questions will be based on initiatives University of Auckland has started
-- Statistics/ facts about waste, energy usage etc.
+- Statistics/facts about waste, energy usage etc.
 */